 A super healthy and delectable one pan fish dinner!
-Fish Puttanesca is packed with deep flavors, and ready — from start to finish — in 30 minutes.
+Sole Puttanesca is packed with deep flavors, and ready — from start to finish — in 30 minutes.
 Okay, so I lied a little.
 Forgive me.

 The potatoes are in a separate pan — but, it’s still a one pan fish dinner!